MarkusBordihn/BOs-Easy-NPC/DEVELOPMENT.md

     - `Forge`: The Forge specific code.
     - `Fabric`: The Fabric specific code.

-In the end the 'core' and 'config-ui' modules are combined into a single mod for each mod loader.

-- `bundle`: The combined mod for core and config-ui.
-    - `Common`: The common code shared between the different mod loaders.
-    - `Forge`: The Forge specific code.
-    - `Fabric`: The Fabric specific code.

 They are split into different modules to make it easier to maintain the code and to make it easier to add new features or fix bugs.